rcalandrelli/HiCtool/README.md

 ### December 2015 - October 2018

 - The initial release of HiCtool v1.0 came out in late 2015.
 GITAR manuscript (including HiCtool) published in October 2018.

-## Reference

-HiCtool was developed by Riccardo Calandrelli and Qiuyang Wu from Dr. Sheng Zhong's Lab at University of California, San Diego.

-If you use HiCtool, please cite the paper:

-Calandrelli, R., Wu, Q., Guan, J., & Zhong, S. (2018).
-GITAR: An open source tool for analysis and visualization of Hi-C data. *Genomics, proteomics & bioinformatics.*

 ## Support